 |About ORBRC - Club Assembly|

-Periodically, a ORBRC conducts a Club Assembly, to inform, educate, and challenge the membership about the status of club plans and activities for the current Rotary Year.
-Following is a summary of the December 7, 2016 Assembly.
+Periodically, ORBRC conducts a Club Assembly, to inform, educate, and challenge the membership about the status of club plans and activities for the current Rotary Year.
+Following is a summary of the August 2, 2017 Assembly.

 President Dean Cheatham reported:

 ORBRC continues to support the International Friendship Bell project in Oak Ridge, with groundbreaking scheduled for Sept.
 21, International Peace Day.

 District Conference is scheduled for April 2018 on a cruise ship to the Bahamas, with several Rotary work projects to choose from on shore.